 Be mindful of jerks or irregularities in your breathing and correct them.
 The end goal is to have a smooth, even, and rhythmic flow while performing the three-part breath.

-Once you master the three-part breath, combine deep breathing with meditation.
+Once you master dirgha pranayama, combine deep breathing with yoga-based meditation.
 Bring your awareness to a mantra, imagery, or the breath-mind connection.

 Try Corpse or Crocodile Pose, or any yoga posture that doesn’t restrict the lungs.
-We recommend using yoga bolsters and blankets in a restorative variation to open the chest as you practice three-part breath.
-It is not mandatory, but it sure is relaxing.
+We recommend using yoga bolsters and blankets in a restorative variation to open the chest before or while you practice the three-part breath.
+It is not mandatory, but it undoubtedly relaxing.

-Once you master the practice, you can combine the three part breath with other pranayama techniques like Viloma, Ujjayi, and use Sama/Visama Vritti.
+Once you master dirgha pranayama, you can combine the three part breath with other pranayama techniques like Viloma, Ujjayi, and use Sama/Visama Vritti.